Mahat-Tasnim/VDS-Project/README.md

  How important is possession to win games?

- *merged files match_possesion ,match_goals ,match csv files *averaged the elapse for each teams in all matches *determined win/lose/draw results on  matches *possesions were aggrigated into categories
+ *merged files match_possesion ,match_goals ,match csv files

+ *averaged the elapse for each teams in all matches

+ *determined win/lose/draw results on  matches

+ *possesions were aggrigated into categories

  Visualisations
- bar charts overal relationship of possession and winning dual bar charts showing the differences in the winning\lossing\drawing  rates of teams under different possessions heat map the frequences of winning with high and low possession stacked bars for the differences in winning rates agnaist possession of the teams in matchs
+ *bar charts overal relationship of possession and winning

+ *dual bar charts showing the differences in the winning\lossing\drawing  rates of teams under different possessions

+ *heat map the frequences of winning with high and low possession

+ *stacked bars for the differences in winning rates agnaist possession of the teams in match

+ ##for the run
+ * possesion_influence_winning.html/ possesion_influence_winning.Rmd